 Getting Started with Strengths

 Studies have shown that most people don’t know what their strengths are, so typical strengths-based development interventions focus on helping people discover, understand, and activate unknown or underutilised strengths.
-You can take it a step beyond this "identify and use" approach by thinking about optimising your strengths use (instead of simply using your strengths more).
+You can take it a step beyond this "identify and use" approach by thinking about optimizing your strengths use (instead of simply using your strengths more).

 Here’s how to get started…